-3. Badges of rank.
-The ranks of officers will be distinguished by badges worn on the shoulder straps, unless otherwise ordered, as laid down for the Army.
-All officers are to wear gilt letters "R.M." on the serge frock, khaki drill, greatcoat and waterproof coat, and the size of the badges of rank will be $\frac{1}{2}$ inch.
-Commissioned Branch Officers are to wear a star size $\frac{1}{2}$ inch.
-Senior Commissioned Branch Officers are to wear a star size $\frac{1}{2}$ inch.
-On the Mess Jacket, scarlet and white, the size of badges for all officers will be $\frac{1}{2}$ inch.
+3. Badges of Rank.-The rank of Officers is to be distinguished by badges worn on the shoulder-straps, unless otherwise ordered, as laid down for the Army.
+Commissioned Branch officers are to wear the letters "W.O." in a wreath.
+Senior Commissioned Branch Officers are to wear one star.
+All officers are to wear gilt letters "R.M." below badges of rank on the serge frock, khaki drill, greatcoat and waterproof coat.

+Badges of Rank-size.

+Mess Jacket, scarlet and white $\frac{1}{2}$ inch Other garments $\frac{1}{2}$ inch.

-4. Brigadiers and Colonels are to wear regimental uniform but scarlet stripes $1\frac{1}{2}$ inches wide are to be worn on blue trousers and the Imperial Crown is to be worn on the forage cap and beret.
-The greatcoat will be Army Atholl grey.
-For Mess Dress, the jacket will have no badges on the lapels, but badges of rank size $\frac{1}{2}$ inch of Army pattern on shoulder straps will be worn.
+4. Brigadiers and Colonels are to wear regimental uniform, but scarlet cloth stripes $1\frac{1}{2}$ inches wide are to be worn on blue trousers and the Imperial Crown is to be worn in place of the Corps badge on the forage cap, and beret.

-Regimental buttons, scarlet gorget patches with crimson gimp cord and small buttons are to be worn with all orders of dress.
+Scarlet gorget patches with crimson gimp cord small buttons are to be worn with all orders of dress.

-On the serge tunic and drill jacket the patches are to be $3\frac{1}{2}$ inches long and $1\frac{1}{2}$ inches wide, triangular at the points and shaped to fit the collar above the lapel.
+On the serge tunic and drill jacket the patches are to be $3\frac{1}{2}$ inches long and $1\frac{1}{4}$ inches wide, triangular at the points and shaped to fit the collar above the lapel.

 With blue and khaki battledress and on bush jackets the patches are to be similar in design but 2 inches long to the point and 1 inch wide.
-The patches are to be worn horizontally on each side of the opening to the collar of the battledress blouse, right to the rear, the top of the patch to be $\frac{1}{2}$ inch on the top of the collar.
+The patches are to be worn horizontally on each side of the opening to the collar of the battledress blouse, point to the rear, the top of the patch to be $\frac{1}{2}$ inch from the top of the collar.

-II.-Uniform for all Officers of Royal Marines unless otherwise stated.
+11. Uniform for all Officers of Royal Marines unless otherwise stated.